Black Noise (record producer): 2020–present: Tan Cressida, Oblivion, and Sick!

 Tan Cressida announced Black Noise's signing to the label on June 19, 2020, with several welcome messages on the label's official Instagram page, as well as Earl Sweatshirt's.
 As of 2023, he is the only other official artist signed to Tan Cressida.
 Black Noi$e released his LP project Oblivion on August 14, 2020 under Tan Cressida, making it the first "non-Sweatshirt" title to be released under the label.
 Oblivion received critical acclaim for its sample-heavy production and prominent feature artists, like Earl Sweatshirt, Danny Brown, MIKE, Pink Siifu, duendita, Liv.e, and Zelooperz.

 Black Noise produced and wrote several tracks for Earl Sweatshirt's fourth studio album Sick!, including "2010", "Vision" featuring Zelooperz, "Titanic", and "Fire in the Hole."
 The track "2010" had previously been released as a single for the album on November 18, 2021 accompanied by a music video.
 Sick! debuted on January 29, 2022, receiving a Metacritic score of 85/100 from 17 critic reviews, and peaking at #80 on the Billboard 200.
 As of 2023, "2010" is the most streamed track on Sick! and was labeled one of the "Best New Tracks of 2021" by Pitchfork.

 Black Noise hosts a radio show for NTS Radio, where several of his tracks are in rotation.
 Black Noise was a DJ on Earl Sweatshirt's Voir Dire tour with The Alchemist in 2023.

+He released Geometry Of Murder: Extra Capsular Extraction Inversions, a collaborative album with drone band Earth, in January 2026.